MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 # App Center Product Roadmap

 > [!NOTE]
-> We're updating our roadmap on an almost daily basis now and directly involving our customers in the product planning process.
-So we've **moved our product roadmap** to the [App Center GitHub Repo](https://github.com/Microsoft/appcenter).
+> We've **moved our product roadmap** to the [App Center GitHub Repo](https://github.com/Microsoft/appcenter).
 Read below to learn more, or just jump into the repo to see what our plans are.

 To more actively engage with our customers, we've moved our public roadmap to the [App Center GitHub repository](https://github.com/Microsoft/appcenter).
-In our new roadmap, you’ll see a list of planned enhancements to existing services, plus new services we’re planning or thinking of adding.

-Each feature exists as an issue in the repository, linked to the iteration plan(s) where we reference the feature.
-For feature changes that have a user interface (UI), we’ll also publish mock-ups of our proposed UI.
-There’s no guarantee that everything will make it into App Center, but you’ll know how we’re thinking.

-Your comments on the Iteration Plan and Features create an open dialog between us and customers.
-This change lets others see the feedback you share.
+Your comments create an open dialog between us and customers.
+This change also lets others see the feedback you share.

 - Got a feature request and don’t know what to do with it?
 Add it as a feature to the repository.
 - Like to change how a feature works?
 Let us know.